An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

-The factor $\tilde{\bmath{a}}_{12}$ is termed \emph{statistical acceleration} of star 1; it corresponds to the 'discreteness fluctuation \citep{Kandrup_1988}' in acceleration of star 1 due to the discreteness of the system and it was originally termed ``statistical term'' in \citep{Gilbert_1968}.
-For weakly-coupled star clusters, the the mean square of``discrete" fluctuation in the statistical acceleration is less significant than that of m.f. acceleration \citep[e.g.][]{Kandrup_1988}
+The acceleration $\tilde{\boldsymbol{a}}_{12}$ corresponds to the ``discreteness fluctuation'' in the acceleration of star 1 due to the cluster's discreteness discussed in \citep{Kandrup_1988}.
+It was originally termed the ``statistical term'' in \citep{Gilbert_1968}.
+The discreteness stochastic acceleration $\tilde{\boldsymbol{a}}_{12}$ satisfies the following relationship in the relaxation evolution of star clusters on secular-evolution time scales $t_\text{sec}\sim N\,t_\text{dyn}$ \citep[e.g.,][]{Kandrup_1988}

-The statistical acceleration of a star in a dense star cluster has been of essence to discuss the evolution of the cluster, the fundamental nature of the statistical acceleration, however, has not been fully understood.
-This is since the kinetic formulation is not complete yet, as explained in section \ref{subsec:intro_back}.